ileska92/CodePortfolio/README.md

 Some are more fine tuned than others.

+#CameraZoomOut script is a simple script for my game start where the camera will move from the player position to further away.
+Has an option to toggle this effect.

 #CartographerScript is a used on an NPC which will help the player to change the size of the playable map